Contango Holdings lists in London with plan to buy mining assets

 Major miners have been missing or only just hitting output targets, but, unlike the junior exploration project companies with no income, they can benefit from higher profit margins as commodity prices rise.

-Contango said in a statement that a 1 million pound start-up investment as part of the listing process has come from the board and other initial subscribers and it will admit a total of 42,949,987 ordinary shares, implying a market capitalisation of 1.23 million pounds for the company.
+Contango said in a statement that a one million pound start-up investment as part of the listing process has come from the board and other initial subscribers and it will admit a total of 42,949,987 ordinary shares, implying a market capitalisation of 1,225,000 pounds for the company.

-(The story was refiled to delete extraneous word ‘was’ in the third paragraph, add missing name in contact details)
+Trading in Contango is due to begin at 0800 GMT on the Alternative Investment Market (AIM). ($1 = 0.7548 pounds) (Reporting by Barbara Lewis)